EliAndrewC/l7r/rules/04-schools.md

 the damage rolls of those attacks per void point spent.

 **First Dan:**
-Roll one extra die on iaijutsu, double attack, and wound check rolls.
+Roll one extra die on iaijutsu, double attack, and wound checks.

 **Second Dan:**
 You get a free raise on double attack rolls.